I’ve met a lot of pricks in my time but you, sir, are a fucking cactus!

 Don’t be that way.

-PSA ~ Gwendolyn is an anti-cactus activist and prick survivor.
+PSA ~ Gwendolyn is an anti-cactus activist.
 She likes charcuterie and wine but doesn’t use them to lure unsuspecting guests to prickly succulent populated parties; no, she serves her charcuterie in the orchid filled greenhouse-y arboretum and aviary.
-She has at times hugged a cactus or two but has learned the hard way that the only way to de-prick a cactus is if the cactus gives up its spines, tough skin, and selfish hoarding of the waters of life and love.
+She has at times hugged a cactus or two but has learned the hard way that there is no way to forcefully deprick a cactus without getting hurt.